-The Khorana Prize recognises outstanding achievement award for research at the chemistry and life science interface.
+The Khorana Prize recognises outstanding achievement in research at the chemistry and life science interface.

 Professor Craig Crews, Yale University